-- better understand IC&I wastewater within Regina - help make informed decisions from a wastewater treatment perspective, but also the effect those decisions can have on businesses within Regina - further educate businesses as to what is acceptable to put in the wastewater sewer system based on the Bylaw, and how their wastewater can affect the wastewater collection and treatment system - increase City presence within IC&I businesses through conversations and questions - increase the effectiveness of the WWTP processes and support regulatory compliance for wastewater - prevent the release of harmful substances into the wastewater sewer system
+- better understand ICI wastewater within Regina; - help make informed decisions from a wastewater treatment perspective and to better understand the impacts those decisions can have on businesses within Regina; - further educate businesses as to what is acceptable to put in the wastewater sewer system based on the Bylaw, and how the businesses wastewater can impact the wastewater collection and treatment system; - increase City presence within ICI businesses through conversations, questions and inspections; - increase the effectiveness of the WWTP processes and support regulatory compliance for wastewater; and - prevent the release of harmful substances into the wastewater sewer system.

-The IC&I engagement program works in collaboration with the wastewater sampling results to identify parameters of concern and corresponding businesses that may be the cause.
+The ICI engagement program works in collaboration with the wastewater sampling results to identify parameters of concern and corresponding businesses that may be the cause.
 Through public engagement activities such as this questionnaire, businesses become more aware of what type of wastewater they produce and how their wastewater should properly be disposed of or pre-treated so as to not increase costs to the City and the public as a whole.

-When a new IC&I business comes through Servicing & Infrastructure Approval, compliance with all bylaws is investigated, including wastewater.
+When a new ICI business comes through Servicing & Infrastructure Approval, compliance with all bylaws is investigated, including wastewater.
 Businesses that are flagged as potentially having wastewater that could be detrimental to the wastewater sewer system are required to pre-treat their wastewater and, if necessary, enter into an agreement with the City.
 The wastewater is then tested by either the City and/or business in question to guarantee the Bylaw is being met.
-Businesses that have wastewater that is not detrimental to the public sewer system, but discharge wastewater that costs more to treat are required to pay surcharges based on the heightened parameter and the volume of water.
+Businesses that have wastewater that is not detrimental to the Public Sewer System, but discharge wastewater that costs more to treat are required to pay surcharges based on the heightened parameter and the volume of water.

-3.2.5 Wastewater Quality Monitoring Total Costs in 2021
+3.2.5 Wastewater Quality Monitoring Total Costs